Turn CVSS + EPSS into a risk score that actually matches your environment.

 Ready to implement VRM 3.0?

 Start with Stage 0 today.
-Most vulnerability management platforms already have CVSS and EPSS data available—you just need to multiply them together.
-Stage 1 adds context from your CMDB (use what you have), and Stage 2 introduces age-based modifiers for mature teams.
+Most vulnerability management platforms already have CVSS and EPSS data available; you just need to multiply them together.
+Stage 1 adds suggested context modifiers from your CMDB (use what you have, and adjust the values to fit your environment), and Stage 2 introduces age-based modifiers for mature teams.

 Follow-on guidance for Stage 1 (context modifiers) and Stage 2 (age modifiers) will be published as organizations adopt and refine their implementations.